 My child and I have dark skin, so we don’t have to worry about skin cancer

-People of color can get skin cancer, although their risk is lower than lighter skinned individuals, according to the CDC.
+People of color can get skin cancer, although their risk is lower than those with fairer skin, according to the CDC.
 All children require protection from UV rays, though: “Infants and toddlers of color have less melanin in their skin than they will eventually have when they are grown.
 For that reason, they have less skin protection from UV rays as children than they will as adults,” explains Dr. Ward.
 Remember that sun damage to skin is cumulative.
 “Skin cancer has a lower incidence in people of color, that much is true.
-However, skin cancers tend to be diagnosed later, with worse outcomes, in those population,” she adds.
+However, skin cancers tend to be diagnosed later, with worse outcomes, in those populations,” she adds.

 I rarely go outdoors—I don’t need sun protection